 Now, it's time to make the amazing cookie dough crust.
 After preheating your oven to 375 degrees F, place your dry ingredients in a bowl, mix, and set them aside.

 Now, beat your butter and sugar in a bowl with an electric mixer until light and fluffy.
 Beat in the egg yolk and vanilla until mixed thoroughly.
-Stir in dry ingredients until just combined.
+Stir in flour mixture until just combined.

 Finally, place fresh fruit mixture into an 8-inch square baking pan or 9-inch round deep baking dish or pie plate.
 You could add a little lemon zest to the blueberry mixture if you want some added lemon flavor.

-Now, drop cookie dough topping evenly over the fruit mixture.
+Now, drop cookie dough topping evenly over the top of the blueberries.
 Try to make sure the cookie dough isn’t touching if you can.

 Bake at 375 degrees F. and enjoy!!
 It’s done when the crust is crisp and golden brown.

 Serving your cobbler right out of the oven is best, so plan accordingly!!
 One way to enjoy it is with a large scoop of vanilla ice cream!!